alextraill/covid-app/README.md

-# Getting Started with Create React App
+# Covid App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To get this project up and running locally after you clone run the following commands in the project directory:

-## Available Scripts
+### `npm install`

-In the project directory, you can run:
+This will install all the dependencies needed to run this project.

 ### `yarn start`